hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     in GB.
 The smallest allowed disk size is 10GB.
 Defaults to 100GB.

-* `disk_type` - (Optional) Type of the disk attached to each node (e.g. 'pd-standard' or 'pd-ssd').
+* `disk_type` - (Optional) Type of the disk attached to each node (e.g. 'pd-standard', 'pd-balanced' or 'pd-ssd').
 If unspecified, the default disk type is 'pd-standard'

 * `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
     Structure documented below.